 What is the BPMA's online strategy and how was it informed?

-The core theme of the collection is about communicating over long distances and therefore it is appropriate that the BPMA's activities should use the today's communications technology, in this case the internet, to talk about the communications of the past.
+The core theme of the collection is about communicating over long distances and therefore it is appropriate that the BPMA's activities should use the internet to talk about the communications of the past.

 The Digital Media Strategy is a four-year programme of activity, which has seen its remit expand massively beyond just the website and online catalogue.

 Identifying and reaching specialist audiences using Flickr:

 The BPMA adds material to web and social media sites to measure interest in the material.
 The BPMA identifies groups for example on Flickr who may be interested in its images, for example of pillar-boxes, and it adds its images to those groups.
 Group members then move on to other groups and that way audiences continue to expand as BPMA identifies new communities and their interests.

 Reaching non-specialist audiences:

 BPMA uses the general media as a channel for the BPMA collections to non-specialist audiences, for example making available online items from the BPMA collection which relate to historical events with media interest.
 BPMA featured in both the New York Times and Esquire Magazine on its fashion blog using Victorian postal uniforms, which were militaristic, but also stylish compared modern UPS outfits.

 Describe the key elements of the BPMA's online services and what benefits do they deliver to users?

 The website is aimed at a general audience with articles featuring a broad range of material from the collections, including many images, using topics which appeal to a wider group, for example women in the Post Office.
 If one of these topics relate to a current news story BPMA will add a link to Facebook or Flickr so people can access it more easily.